Skip to content

 Does yeast bread need adjustments at high altitude?

 Yes.
-Yeast dough rises faster at altitude because lower air pressure means less resistance to expansion.
-Reduce proofing time or punch down the dough more frequently.
-You may also want to reduce yeast by 25% to slow fermentation and develop more flavor.
+Yeast dough rises faster because lower air pressure means less resistance to expansion.
+Reduce your proofing time or punch down more frequently.
+You might also want to cut yeast by 25% to slow fermentation and give the flavor more time to develop.

 What adjustments do I make at 5,000 feet?

-At 5,000 feet: reduce baking powder by ¼ tsp per teaspoon; increase liquid by 2–3 tablespoons per cup; increase flour by 1–2 tablespoons per cup; reduce sugar by 1–3 tablespoons per cup; increase oven temperature by 15–25°F; reduce baking time slightly.
+At 5,000 feet: reduce baking powder by ¼ tsp per teaspoon; increase liquid by 2–3 tablespoons per cup; increase flour by 1–2 tablespoons per cup; reduce sugar by 1–3 tablespoons per cup; raise oven temperature by 15–25°F; and check for doneness a few minutes earlier than usual.